-In cases of a breach of the non-competition covenant, an employee may be liable to pay either damages for loss, or alternatively the agreed contractual penalty.
-The level of such penalty may not exceed the amount of salary received by the employee for the six months preceding the end of the employment relationship.
+In cases of a breach of the non-competition covenant, an employee may be liable to pay either damages for loss or, alternatively, the agreed contractual penalty.
+The provisions regarding consequences for a breach have not been altered.
+The level of penalty remains at an amount corresponding to salary received by the employee for the six months preceding the end of the employment relationship.